mitmproxy/pdoc/README.md

 * First-class support for type annotations and all other modern Python 3 features.
 * Builtin web server with live reloading.
 * Customizable HTML templates.
-* Standalone HTML output without additional dependencies.
+* Standalone JS-free HTML output without additional dependencies.

 Under the hood...